fikertekiflu/fikertekilfu/README.md

 ## 🚀 About Me

-I'm a passionate **full-stack developer **with expertise in a variety of technologies.
+I'm a passionate **Software engineering student **with expertise in a variety of technologies.
 I love building responsive web applications and solving challenging problems.

 ## 🔧 Skills